peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Converts this object to a byte (0 to 255).
 * `double AsDouble()`<br>
  Converts this object to a 64-bit floating point number.
+* `long AsDoubleBits()`<br>
+ Converts this object to the bits of a 64-bit floating-point number if this CBOR object's type is FloatingPoint.
+* `double AsDoubleValue()`<br>
+ Converts this object to a 64-bit floating-point number if this CBOR object's type is FloatingPoint.
 * `com.upokecenter.numbers.EDecimal AsEDecimal()`<br>
  Converts this object to a decimal number.
 * `com.upokecenter.numbers.EFloat AsEFloat()`<br>
  Converts this object to an arbitrary-precision binary floating point number.
 * `com.upokecenter.numbers.EInteger AsEInteger()`<br>
  Converts this object to an arbitrary-precision integer.
+* `com.upokecenter.numbers.EInteger AsEIntegerValue()`<br>
+ Converts this object to an arbitrary-precision integer if this CBOR object's type is Integer.
 * `com.upokecenter.numbers.ERational AsERational()`<br>
  Converts this object to a rational number.
 * `short AsInt16()`<br>
  Converts this object to a 16-bit signed integer.
 * `int AsInt32()`<br>
  Converts this object to a 32-bit signed integer.
+* `int AsInt32Value()`<br>
+ Converts this object to a 32-bit signed integer if this CBOR object's type is Integer.
 * `long AsInt64()`<br>
  Converts this object to a 64-bit signed integer.
+* `long AsInt64Value()`<br>
+ Converts this object to a 64-bit signed integer if this CBOR object's type is Integer.
+* `CBORNumber AsNumber()`<br>
+ Converts this object to a CBOR number.
 * `float AsSingle()`<br>
  Converts this object to a 32-bit floating point number.
 * `java.lang.String AsString()`<br>